I'll (manga): The team

-Position - Small Forward.
-Has been with the Kouzu basketball club for three years and is the sub-captain in the year that Akane and Hiiragi join.
+Position: Small Forward.
+He has been with the Kouzu basketball club for three years and is the sub-captain in the year that Akane and Hiiragi join.
 He is not an exceptional player, but tries his hardest at everything he does.
 He used to have a strong relationship with the previous manager of the Kouzu basketball team, who has died.